Adroiti/docs-for-code-review-tools/RuboCop/Style-MethodDefParentheses.md

-Pattern: Method def parentheses
+Pattern: Malformed parentheses in method definition

 Issue: -

 ## Description

-This cops checks for parentheses around the arguments in method definitions.
+This cop checks for parentheses around the arguments in method definitions.
 Both instance and class/singleton methods are checked.

 ## Default configuration